HenriGourgue/reactjsproject/README.md

 There is an SQL script to clone the sql schema.
 First you'll need to create the database.
 By default, the database used for the server is "**beers**" with the user "**root**" and passsword "**root**".
-To change the default sql config, open server/server.js andd edit "**connection**" paramater.
+To change the default sql config, open Database/db.js and edit "**connection**" paramater.

 You'll need to execute the next coommand from the root path: